Proofs¶

 A

-group declaration must have been specified.When calling,
+ddhgroup declaration must have been specified.When calling,

-instantly reduces to false (see the definition of the occurrence formula).Latest formal Squirrel description: [BDJ+21].
+ddh g,a,b,k, the goal must contain only diff terms of the formdiff(g^(ab),g^(c))).
+The tactic will close the goal if the formulaoccur((a,b,c),goal,(g^a,g^b,diff(g^(ab),c)))instantly reduces to false (see the definition of the occurrence formula).Latest formal Squirrel description: [BDJ+21].

 - EquivTactic enckp position term_pat? term?¶